Expo 2000

 Expo 2000 was a World Expo held in Hanover, Germany from 1 June to 31 October 2000.
 It was located on the Hanover Fairground (Messegelände Hannover), which is the largest exhibition ground in the world.
-Initially some 40 million people were expected to attend the exhibition over the course of months; however, eventually with less than half of this number, the Expo was a flop and turned out to be a financial failure.
+Initially, some 40 million people were expected to attend the exhibition over the course of months; however, eventually with less than half of this number, the Expo was a flop and turned out to be a financial failure.

 The Expo's masterplan was designed in a joint venture with Studio d'Arnaboldi / Cavadini, Locarno and AS&P (Albert Speer und Partner GmbH).

 History

 Background

 On 14 June 1990, the international organization sanctioning World Expos Bureau International des Expositions awarded Expo 2000 to Hanover, beating out Toronto by a 21 to 20 vote.
-In 1992, the architects Studio Arnaboldi/Cavadini of Locarno won an international design competition for the masterplan of the exhibition grounds.
-On 12 June that year, a survey conducted by the city council was made public showing only 51.5% of area residents supported hosting the expo.
+In 1992, the architects Studio Arnaboldi/Cavadini of Locarno won an international design competition for the master plan of the exhibition grounds.
+On 12 June that year, a survey conducted by the city council was made public, showing only 51.5% of area residents supported hosting the expo.